lohiermichael/web-developement-bootcamp/section_38:yelpcamp:ui_improvements/v12/readme.md

 - Implement password reset
     1. Require campground model in routes/index.js
     2. Install and require async, nodemailer, crypto no need to install it, jst require
+    3. Make GET route forgot and EJS file for forgot password

 * Rating and reviews
     1. Make a new route review